Robert E. Cawthorn

 Robert Irwin is a founder, co-owner and financial consultant of Heartland and has over 20 years experience in the landfill industries.

 Bob is also a Managing Member of Electrum Partners, LLCwhich invests in and consults to ‘green’ companies.
 Prior to Electrum, he was Chairman and Chief Executive Officer of Presque Isle Capital Management.
 He retired from Donaldson Lufkin and Jenrette, consummating a long career in the institutional brokerage and investment banking businesses.

 Bob was responsible for the reformation and financing of Envirofil which acquired USA Waste, where he was a Board member.
 USA Waste then acquired Waste Management in a reverse merger.
 He co-founded Brandywine Asset Management, Pennsylvania Merchant Group, LLC and the Rocking Horse Child Care Centers of America (now Nobel Education).

 Kevin T. Knobloch

 Kevin T. Knobloch is President of New York OceanGrid LLC, a subsidiary of Anbaric Development Partners.
 He leads Anbaric’s efforts to develop offshore wind transmission in New York and supports the company’s efforts elsewhere in the Northeast.
 Kevin was previously Chief of Staff to Secretary of Energy Ernest Moniz at the U.S. Department of Energy from 2013 to 2017, where he was the senior manager of an agency with a 110,000-person workforce and a $30 billion budget.
 At DOE he led initiatives to meet multiple critical missions, including clean energy technology, R&D and deployment; nuclear and toxic waste remediation; and energy infrastructure and security issues.
 After his service at DOE, Kevin was a Senior Research Associate at the Fletcher School of Law and Diplomacy at Tufts University, where he spearheaded a research initiative on the role of the private sector in energy innovation.
-Prior to his role at the Department of Energy, Kevin served as the President of the Union of Concerned Scientists, a national non-profit organization focused on bringing scientific integrity to policy and advocacy issues related to clean energy, sustainable agriculture, nuclear energy safety and nuclear weapons non-proliferation, a position he held for 10 years.
+Earlier in his career, Kevin served as the President of the Union of Concerned Scientists, a national non-profit organization focused on bringing scientific integrity to policy and advocacy issues related to clean energy, sustainable agriculture, nuclear energy safety and nuclear weapons non-proliferation, a position he held for 10 years.
 He holds a Masters in Public Administration from Harvard University’s John F. Kennedy School of Government and a Bachelors degree from the University of Massachusetts Amherst.